CaptainCodeman/datastore-mapper/readme.md

 they need to.

 ## Output
+For simple aggregation operations the inbuilt counter can be used.

 Although I have no plans to build in any shuffle or reduce steps, I wanted to provide an easy way to write data to cloud storage (a primary use-case will be exporting data in JSON format for BigQuery).
 Cloud Storage provides the ability to write each file in